elastic/ml-cpp/build-setup/clion/using_clion.md

 # Using CLion with `ml-cpp`

 CLion 2018.2 has added support for the compilation database project format.
 This tutorial shows how to create a compilation database for the `ml-cpp` project and integrate it with CLion.

+Note that from version 2020.2 CLion has support for [Makefile Projects](https://www.jetbrains.com/help/clion/makefiles-support.html).
+While Makefile projects simplify the initial import of the project into CLion some major deficiencies exist, including the inability to include header files and unit test files in the project index.
+For this reason it is still recommended that the compilation database project format be used.

 ## Installing prerequisites